harshitaggarwal01/TwitterProfanityAnalysis/README.md

 # TwitterProfanityAnalysis
-## This is a task given to me by a company that shall remain nameless.

 ### Problem Statement:
 Imagine there is a file full of Twitter tweets by various users and you are provided a set of words that indicates racial slurs.
 Write a program that can indicate the degree of profanity for each sentence in the file.